rstrahan/aws-lambda-vertica-loader/README.md

 Add the IAM policy shown below to the role you (or your admin) created for Lambda in the previous step.
 If you followed my suggestion, this role will be called 'Lambda_VerticaDB_Loader_Role'.
 If you don't have IAM privileges, you will once again need to ask your AWS admin for help.

-This policy will enable Lambda to call SNS, use DynamoDB, write Manifest files to S3, and perform encryption with the AWS Key Management Service:
+This policy will enable Lambda to call SNS, use DynamoDB, access S3, and perform encryption with the AWS Key Management Service:

 ```
 {